 I’ve also observed a multi disciplinary high fidelity simulation scenario involving final year students from adult nursing, child health, medicine and physiotherapy.
 This was a series of deteriorating patient scenarios in the simulation centre at St. Thomas’s hospital.
 All the students take part in a scenario and those not immediately involved observe elsewhere on a live feed, before taking their turn.
 Oh, and the patient is a manikin, so no risk to life and limb but still plenty of anxiety for the students who understood the need to ‘get it right’ with only a few months before they are qualified practitioners.

 In all the scenarios the staff are particularly concerned with how the students work as a team, communicate with each other, follow established protocols and ask for help when they need it.
-We are encouraged to focus on these issues in the debrief that follows each scenario, a time when the students are also asked to share their reflections on their performance.
+We are encouraged to focus on these issues in the debrief that follows, a time when the students are also asked to share their reflections on their performance.